Planck 2013 results. XIV. Zodiacal emission: Introduction

 \section{Introduction}

-This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (http://www.esa.int/Planck) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2011-1.1}, describes the measurement of Zodiacal emission using \Planck\ data.
+This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (http://www.esa.int/Planck) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2011-1.1}\all2103resultspapers, describes the measurement of zodiacal emission with \Planck.

-Zodiacal light, or the reflection of sunlight from small dust particles in our Solar System, can be seen by eye at dawn or dusk in dark locations, and contributes significantly to the diffuse sky brightness at optical and near-infrared wavelengths.
-The study of Zodiacal emission, or the thermal re-emission of absorbed energy from these interplanetary dust (IPD) particles has been enabled by the advent of infrared astronomical techniques, and it is now known to dominate the diffuse sky brightness over most of the sky between 10 and 50\,$\micron$~\citep[see, for example,][]{Leinert1997}.
+Zodiacal light, the reflection of sunlight by small dust particles in our Solar System, can be seen by eye at dawn or dusk in dark locations, and contributes significantly to the diffuse sky brightness at optical and near-infrared wavelengths.
+In recent decades the study of zodiacal emission, or the thermal re-emission of absorbed energy from these interplanetary dust (IPD) particles, has been enabled by the advent of infrared astronomical techniques, and it is now known to dominate the diffuse brightness of most of the sky between 10 and 50\micron\ \citep[see, for example,][]{Leinert1997}.